nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_05-PROP_MGMT.md

 ## re: thought #2 -- Read-Only Variables
 @property decorators can also be used to make a property essentially read-only.
-"Essentially" meaning there's no such thing as a truly unchangeable attribute, but as you saw above the double underscore syntax helps hide a value from direct access via typical `foo.attr` syntax.
+"Essentially" meaning there's no such thing as a truly unchangeable attribute, but as you saw above, the double underscore syntax helps hide a value from direct access via typical `foo.attr` syntax.

 Say a product, upon instantiation, can be given a serial number.
 This would typically never need to change, but would be something you would want to be able to output with a simple `foo.serial_num`.